nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 Claims or reserves the room it is assigned to, depending on the room's type

 ## commodity collector
-Finds commodities and returns them to the capitol
+Finds commodities in highway rooms and returns them to the capitol

 ## driller
 Harvests a given energy source, standing over its assigned container